Billion Dollar Spy (film)

-Billion Dollar Spy is an upcoming American spy thriller film directed by Amma Asante and written by Stephen Gaghan and Ben August.
+Billion Dollar Spy is an upcoming spy thriller film directed by Amma Asante and written by Stephen Gaghan and Ben August.
 It is based on the 2015 non-fiction book The Billion Dollar Spy by David E. Hoffman, and stars Russell Crowe as the titular spy, alongside Harry Lawtey, Vera Farmiga, Tony Goldwyn, Willa Fitzgerald, Rufus Sewell, and Justin Theroux.